demian2435/motus/README.md

 # Motus

-Motus is an event-driven automation engine written in Python.
-It ingests events from any source, evaluates declarative YAML rules, and triggers actions via pluggable adapters.
-The engine is modular, extensible, and ready for Docker/Kubernetes, serverless, or bare-metal deployments.
+Motus is a lightweight, code‑first event/rules engine for Python you can run entirely on‑prem.
+It ingests events, evaluates declarative YAML rules with AND/OR and numeric comparisons, and dispatches actions through pluggable adapters.
+The focus is on a small footprint, developer‑friendly workflows (rules as code, versionable, testable), and straightforward extensibility in Python—no heavy UI or SaaS dependencies.
+It’s designed for teams who want an auditable, self‑hosted decision layer that hot‑reloads rule files and stays easy to observe, extend, and ship in minimal containers.

 ---